d4n3sh/thedaneshproject/content/posts/2012-05-16-ubuntu-12-04-lts-unity-launcher-bug-workaround.md

 There's no official fix out at the time of this post.
 Do you?

-Currently, the workaround to get the panel working is through a config tweak using the &#8220;compizconfig-settings-manager&#8221; tool.
+Currently, the workaround to get the panel working is through a config tweak using the "compizconfig-settings-manager" tool.
 Here's how.

 1. Download compizconfig-settings-manager tool.
 Command line or from the app store.